 In order to place master franchise agreements in context, the Guide examines the differences between franchise agreements and other types of distribution and representation agreements (Chapter 1).
 The Guide takes into account the fact that franchising may not always be the vehicle most suited to a particular business under consideration.
 The parties, in particular the franchisor, must consequently contemplate the possibility that other ways of doing business may answer their purposes better than franchising.
 The Guide therefore considers the factors that should be taken into consideration by the parties when they decide upon the vehicle most appropriate for their business (Chapter 1).
-It also reviews the essential characteristics of unit franchising, which in the vast majority of cases takes the form of business format franchising (Annex 1), briefly examines the different forms of franchise internationally, and what is necessary to internationalise domestic franchise systems (Chapter 1).
+It also reviews the essential characteristics of unit franchising, which in the vast majority of cases takes the form of business format franchising (Annex 1), briefly examines the different forms of franchising that are available to the parties, the methods normally used to franchise internationally, and what is necessary to internationalise domestic franchise systems (Chapter 1).